What Is An Anatomy Ultrasound?

-When the pregnancy hits the 20th week of gestation, an anatomic ultrasound is often ordered.
-The ultrasound will be used to determine fetal anomalies, the babies size, weight and to measure growth ensuring the fetus is developing according to plan.
+When the pregnancy hits the 20th week of gestation, an anatomy ultrasound is often ordered.
+This sonogram is used to determine fetal anomalies, the baby's size and weight, and also to measure growth to ensure that the fetus is developing properly.

 By the 20th week of pregnancy, the baby can weigh up to 11 ounces and measure 10 inches outstretched.
-The fetus has fingerprints, tiny arms and legs and the genitalia are often formed.
-The pregnant woman is beginning to “show” with a small baby bump popping out in the front of her abdomen.
+The fetus has fingerprints, tiny arms and legs, and the genitalia is often formed.
+The pregnant woman is beginning to “show” with a small baby bump popping out.
 The rate of growth from the 20th week until the 40th week will increase exponentially.

-During the 20th week anatomic ultrasound, the technician or the doctor will be looking for any signs of slower than normal development.
+Basically, the technician or the doctor will be looking for any signs of slower than normal development.
 The skeleton should be hardening at this point and the sex of the baby may be visible.
-In many cases, the baby may have their legs crossed or be facing away from the abdomen and thus the sexual organs will not be visible during the anatomic ultrasound.
+In many cases, the baby may have their legs crossed or be facing away from the abdomen and thus the sexual organs will not be visible during the anatomy ultrasound.

 What Will Happen During the Ultrasound?

 After the pregnant woman is called into the ultrasound room, she will be asked to lie flat on an ultrasound table.
-Her full bladder may pose a bit of discomfort, but otherwise the ultrasound will be painless and enjoyable.
-The technician or doctor will apply a warmed gel to the abdomen and using a small paddle, scan the abdomen taking a look at baby in the uterus.
+Her full bladder may pose a bit of discomfort, but otherwise the ultrasound will be painless and likely enjoyable.
+The technician or doctor will apply a warmed gel to the abdomen and use a small paddle to scan the abdomen to take a look at baby inside the uterus.
 The following fetal parts are checked during the anatomy ultrasound:

-Based upon the results of the measurements, the gestational age of the baby will be predicted based upon the average size of other babies scanned during the 20th week of pregnancy.
-If any abnormalities are found, additional examinations are indicated.
+Based upon the results of the measurements, the gestational age of the baby will be calculate based upon the average size of other babies scanned during the 20th week of pregnancy.
+However, the range of calculations at this time of the pregnancy is within 2-3 weeks of the actual due date, while an earlier ultrasound is more reliable to calculate the due date.
+If any fetal abnormalities are found, additional examinations are indicated.

 Pictures and Fun!

-Many ultrasound technicians will print off various pictures of the face and occasionally the sexual organs for mom and dad to enjoy.
+Many ultrasound technicians will print off various pictures of the face (and occasionally the sex organs) for mom and dad to enjoy.
 These pictures will vary based upon whether the scan completed is a 2D, 3D or 4D scan.
 More advanced ultrasounds can render a 3 dimensional picture of baby for mom and dad to enjoy.

-The anatomic ultrasound performed in the 20th week of gestation is a time of pride, joy and anxiety.
+The anatomy ultrasound performed in the 20th week of gestation is a time of pride, joy and a little anxiety.
 Some parents are looking to have a boy or a girl while others are simply happy to put a face to the movement inside their belly.